-5.5.2.2 Casting
+5.7.2.2 Casting

-- A. Prepared casting materials can be applied to the friction ridges and allowed to harden. - B. Powder or ink may be applied to improve contrast.
+- A. Prepared casting materials can be applied to the friction ridges and allowed to harden. - B. Powder or ink may be applied prior to casting to improve contrast.

-5.5.3 Photographic Capture of Friction Ridges
+5.7.3 Photographic Capture of Friction Ridges

 - A. Recordings of friction ridge skin may be captured photographically. - 1.
-Direct captures of friction ridge skin will be in reverse position and may be in reverse color. - B. Proper selection of lighting schemes or the use of oblique lighting may enhance the friction ridge detail. - C. If capture is not 1:1, include a scale or other measurable item in the image. - D. Personnel have the discretion to capture images of friction ridges before and/or after techniques are applied.
+Direct captures of friction ridge skin will be in reverse position and may be in reverse color.

+- B. Proper selection of lighting schemes or the use of oblique lighting may enhance the friction ridge detail. - C. Ensure to include a scale or other measurable item in the image. - D. Personnel have the discretion to capture images of friction ridges before and/or after techniques are applied. - E. Images should be labeled as to the finger number or palm at the time of capture if not documented in the image.